The faculty handbook has been assembled as a working document and reference to answer

 issues and in local, state and federal elections.

-D. Serving as an advocate for faculty members in non employer-employee grievance
+D. Serving as an advocate for faculty members in non employer-employee grievance procedures.

 E. Providing the community, press and the Governing Board with information relevant